Hitachi ID Password Manager streamlines the management of passwords and other login credentials:

 Users with a token who have forgotten their PIN or need an emergency pass code can access self-service PIN reset with a web portal or using a telephone.
 Users with a smart card can also reset their own PIN using an ActiveX control embedded in a web browser -- launched from their Windows desktop or login screen.

-Authorized IT support staff can sign into a Password Manager web user interface to look up a caller's profile, authenticate the caller by keying in answers to security questions and reset one or more passwords.
+Authorized IT support staff can sign into a Password Manager web portal to look up a caller's profile, authenticate the caller by keying in answers to security questions and reset one or more passwords or clear an intruder lockout.
 A ticket can be automatically submitted to the help desk incident management system.
+The help desk analyst does not require any privileges on the affected directories, systems or applications.

 Password Manager normally enforces a global password policy to supplement the various policies enforced on each system and application.
 This policy ensures that passwords accepted by Password Manager will work on every system.

-The built-in policy engine includes over 50 built-in rules regarding length, mixed-case, digits, dictionary words and more.
+The built-in policy enforcement includes over 50 built-in rules regarding length, mixed-case, digits, dictionary words and more.
 Regular expressions and plug-ins enable organizations to define new rules.
 Password history is infinite by default.

 Password change reminders are normally only sent at the start of users' work day and work week, to discourage users from changing passwords right before leaving work and subsequently forgetting the new password.